.

 The Past Presidents at Lawrence's 50th Year as a member of our club.

 I remember making my debut at the club's spring outing where everybody is encouraged to perform something, no matter how small.
-There is an unwritten rule that you do not steal someone else's party piece and the main poems ( Tam o'Shanter, To a Mouse, To a Louse, The Address to the Unco Guid, etc.,) were all taken up so I had to find a less well known poem.
+There is an unwritten rule that you do not steal someone else's party piece and the main poems ( Tam o'Shanter, To a Mouse, To a Louse, The Address to the Unco Guid, etc.) were all spoken for so I had to find a less well known poem.
 I learned On The Late Captain Grose's Peregrinations Thro' Scotland, and from that I was up and running.
-Epistles followed, other Scots poets too and the mantle of the Club's Bard gently fell upon my shoulders.
+Epistles followed, other Scots poets followed and the mantle of the Club's Bard gently fell upon my shoulders.
 The muse had entwined me.

 The Mantle

-The members were very encouraging and my first Immortal Memory followed.
-That was in 1983 and more than 250 Suppers ago.
+The club members were very encouraging and my first Immortal Memory followed.
+That was in 1983 and more than 300 Suppers ago.

-I have spoken at relatively small affairs of 50 guests right up to The Lord Provost's Burns Supper which had over 800.
-Some have been prestigious affairs - on board the Royal Yacht Britannia and Bridgeton Burns Club ( approx 700 all male. )
+I have spoken at relatively small affairs of 50 guests right up to The Lord Provost's Burns Supper which had over 800 attendees.
+Some engagements have been prestigious affairs - on board the Royal Yacht Britannia and at the Bridgeton Burns Club which was attended by an all male audience of 700.

 David Sibbald